Langdock/assignment/README.md

 - Below is a screenshot of how the UI could look like.
     ![Chat UI](https://raw.githubusercontent.com/Langdock/assignment/refs/heads/main/img/chat-2.png)

-### 3. [Bonus] Streaming Optimization
-- Optimize the message streaming experience to ensure smooth character-by-character rendering without jumps between chunks.
-The stream is artificially chunked at 200 characters (simulating LLM behavior).
-You should handle this in the UI and not change the behavior of the stream.
-- Add a **typing indicator** during streaming.
-- Render the final message with **Markdown** support.

 ## Technical Guidelines

 - Use the provided repository as your starting point.